The Swiss State Secretariat for Economic Affairs SECO sheds light on the QR-bill and its repercussions on the SMEs.

-The new QR-bill replacing all current Swiss payment slips from January 2019 will make payments even more efficient in the future.
+The new QR-bill replacing all current Swiss payment slips in 2019 will make payments even more efficient in the future.
 It is an important contribution to the sustainability of payment traffic in a digital Switzerland.
 The QR-bill shows the QR code with a Swiss cross as the identifying feature.
 This Swiss QR Code contains in digital form all the information necessary for payment.

 Along with the printed information, the Swiss QR Code forms the payment part of the QR-bill in A6 format.
 It is suitable for billing in CHF and EUR and is fully compliant with the regulatory requirements arising from the revised Anti-Money Laundering Ordinance.

 - The QR-bill can be created by the biller using a standard commercial printer, as the payment part is in black and white.